tamarakalashnyk20-glitch/ab_test_python/README.md

 This project focuses on analyzing A/B testing results using Python statistical analysis and Tableau dashboard visualization.

+Data for the analysis was extracted from Google BigQuery using SQL queries that combined session, event, order, and account data across different test groups, devices, countries, continents, and traffic channels.

-The analysis was performed in Google Colab using Python to calculate statistical significance for key conversion metrics and evaluate experiment performance across different user segments, devices, channels, and countries.
+The analysis was performed in Google Colab using Python to calculate statistical significance for key conversion metrics and evaluate experiment performance across different user segments.

 The Tableau dashboard visualizes: